mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 reproduction, making the numbers similar to those in the resilience figures in Malcomb et al. (2014), but it was unclear how exactly they were normalized in the original paper.

+The overall vulnerability score was calculated after normalizing by weighting and adding each metatheme raster together.

-Traditional authority boundary vector layers were downloaded from Livelihood zones were created based on **INSERT HERE**.
+Traditional authority boundary vector layers were downloaded from DHS.
+Livelihood zones were downloaded from USAID/FEWSNET and the "MWI_adm2" layer was used.
+See the [metadata folder](https://github.com/mtango99/RP-Malcomb/tree/main/data/metadata) for more information.

 **AGGREGATING TO DIFF GEO UNITS:**